Michael Cohen, President Trumps personal attorney, recorded phone calls with his client.

 In Ohio, as in the state of New York, as long as one party knows that they are being recorded, the recording is not illegal.
 In other words, not everyone being recorded needs to know.
 So, the potential argument that Mr. Trump did not know he was being recorded is really a non-issue.
 As long as Mr. Cohen knew they were being recorded, this was legal.

 The more interesting element of the story from my perspective is the recording of conversations with clients.
 Most attorneys, I believe, have thought about recording conversations with clients.
 One of the reasons for this is to protect ourselves from malpractice lawsuits, where a client might argue that the attorney told them something incorrect and they were harmed as a result.
-Some attorneys record their clients because of the shear volume of their case load and it helps to keep track of what the individual case is about.
+Some attorneys record their clients because of the sheer volume of their caseload and it helps to keep track of what the individual case is about.

 However, the decision to record client calls isn’t about being right or proving another person wrong.
 And it isn’t about whether this is legal.